yunyit/yunyit.githuub.io/content/English/search.md

 ---
 layout: search
-placeholder: To search please type in
+placeholder: Find a recipe or the archives
 title: Search
 ---